-a.s.r. continually monitors and assesses its product portfolio and distribution channels for relevant alterations in order to meet the changing needs of customers and to achieve planned cost reductions as premiums fall.
-It is, for example, actively monitoring the market to study potential acquisitions and mergers, and has increased its market share through the acquisition of Generali Nederland. .
-In the case of this acquisition a non-regular ORSA has been performed and Group Risk Management reviewed this ORSA.
-Other mitigating measures include the roll-out of capital-light initiatives (such as third party asset management and focus on pension DC) and the creation of an Innovation & Digital department through which it focuses on innovation.
+Pressure on result and renewal of cash-generating business model a.s.r. continually monitors and assesses its product portfolio and distribution channels for relevant alterations in order to meet the changing needs of customers and to achieve planned cost reductions as premiums fall.
+It is, for example, actively monitoring the market to study potential acquisitions and mergers.
+Other mitigating measures include the (further) roll-out of capital-light initiatives (such as third party asset management).